 - 9.2.2.16.
 In areas designated on Schedule 13 as Private Open Space, the following policies shall apply: - a.
 Private Open Spaces shall consist of cemeteries and golf courses, which shall contribute to the overall open space network and the former Keele Valley Landfill and former Township of Vaughan Landfill Sites. - b.
-The following uses are permitted in areas designated as Private Open Spaces: - Cemeteries, including the following accessory buildings and structures: mausoleums, columbaria, crematoria, chapels, caretakers residences, in accordance with the provisions of the implementing zoning by-law.
-Crematoria shall only be permitted in cemeteries which are greater than 4 hectares in area and have frontage onto an arterial road; - ii.
-Golf courses, including club house facilities and driving ranges; - iii. public and private open spaces; and, - iv. with respect to the former Keele Valley Landfill and former Township of Vaughan Landfill sites, decommissioning activities related to the former landfills including energy production. - d.
-Given the specialized nature of Private Open Space buildings, building types are not prescribed.
+The following uses are permitted in areas designated as Private Open Spaces: - i. cemeteries, including the following accessory buildings and structures: mausoleums, columbaria, crematoria, chapels, caretakers residences, in accordance with the provisions of the implementing zoning by-law.
+Crematoria shall only be permitted in cemeteries which are greater than 4 hectares in area and have frontage onto an arterial road; - ii. golf courses, including club house facilities and driving ranges; - iii. public and private open spaces; - iv. with respect to the former Keele Valley Landfill and former Township of Vaughan Landfill sites, decommissioning activities related to the former landfills including energy production; and - v. with respect to cemeteries, they shall not be laid out to prevent the implementation of a finer-grained road network in the future.